yadvi12/Ansible-Playbook/README.md

 🔹 Will allow firewall traffic on port 8080

 NOTE: By default, apache web-server works on tcp port and port number 80 and the document root is /var/www/html.

+## How to get started?

+- Clone the repository.

+- Copy the code in the ansible controller node.

+- Cd to the location of the code file.

+- Run the command "ansible-playbook (filename)".